 Prospective agreement to participate in research expressed by an individual (or their legally authorized representative) giving them the opportunity to choose what may or may not happen to them during the research study based on the elements of information, comprehension, and voluntariness.

 Committee that evaluates and provides oversight of the use of biohazardous agents to ensure compliance with appropriate regulations and guidelines and to safeguard the health and safety of Brown University personnel, the community, and the environment.
 IBC oversight also includes human source material, including blood, body fluids, tissues and/or cell lines, infected clinical specimens or biologically contaminated specimens.

 The individual identified on Brown University’s Federalwide Assurance with the Office for Human Research Protections who is legally authorized to act for Brown University, on behalf of Brown University, and obligates the Unversity to the Terms of the Assurance.
-At Brown University, this is the Vice President for Research.
+At Brown University, the IO is the Vice President for Research.

 A specially constituted review body established to protect the rights and welfare of human subjects recruited to participate in biomedical or social / behavioral research conducted under the auspices of its affiliated institution.

 Communication or interpersonal contact between an investigator (or research team) and participant.
 For example, interviews, observations, or physical measurements.
 Interactions may be in person, online, or by phone.

 Voluntary, international initiative to increase coordination of the requirements for developing and marketing new drugs.
 The ICH includes representatives from the pharmaceutical industry and regulatory authorities from the United States, Japan, and the European Union.